danilt2000/AlzaProduct/README.md

 - **Product Retrieval**: Retrieve a single product by its unique ID.
 - **Update Product Description**: Allows updating the description of a specific product.
 - **Error Handling**: All endpoints return meaningful error messages in case of failures.
+- **DDoS Protection**: Cloudflare shields the application from distributed denial of service (DDoS) attacks.
+- **Continuous Integration/Continuous Deployment**: GitHub Actions and Docker were used to streamline and automate the deployment process.

 ---